uw-dims/dims-swplan/docs/source/commercializationplan.rst

 Farsight Security has expressed an interest in supporting continued development of DIMS components with letters of support and other political and social acts, but desires to be a client in future collaborations rather than a volunteer contributor.
-They have been very generous in making architectural changes that help integrate DIMS components with the new (and soon-to-be publicly released **Trident** portal system) and appreciate feedback from red teaming done in conjunction with this project.
+Farsight has been very generous in making architectural changes that help integrate DIMS components with the new (and soon-to-be publicly released **Trident** portal system) and appreciate feedback from red teaming done in conjunction with this project.